apache/cocoon/README.txt

   http://maven.apache.org/guides/mini/guide-mirror-settings.html

-People have been reporting good results with the dotsrc.org mirror, at least from Europe.
+People have been reporting good results with the dotsrc repo (mirrors.dotsrc.org/maven2), at least from Europe.
+A good US based repo is the one from mergere (repo.mergere.com/maven2).

-Build times will vary dramatically depending on how good your connectivity to the Maven repository/mirror is, and how well it performs, and on whether you already have a loaded local Maven repository.
-A full build can take from 5 minutes to maybe 4 hours...
+Build times will vary dramatically depending on how good your connectivity to the Maven repository/mirror is, how well it performs, and whether you already have a loaded local Maven repository.

 HOW TO BUILD THE COCOON WEBAPP (NON OSGI MODE)
 ----------------------------------------------